Live Sports Betting Odds

 Teaser/pleaser betting

-• Pittsburgh Steelers -7 over Philadelphia Eagles
+• The Pittsburgh Steelers are leading the Philadelphia Eagles by 7 points.

 How do Illinois Odds Compare to Vegas Odds?